qouteall/qouteall-blog/blog/Cognitive-biases.md

 - One person can do many different predictions.
 After the event happened, they pick the right one and delete the wrong ones, giving the illusion of prediction accuracy.
 - "Taleb's rat health club": Feeding poison to rats increases average health, because the unhealthy ones are more likely to die from poison.
 - Social media has more negative news than positive news.
 Bad news travels fast.
+- The succeded research results are published and the failed attempts are hidden.
+- Only special and interesting cases appear on news.
+The more representative common but not newsworthy cases are hidden.

 A more generalized version of survivor bias is **selection bias**: When the sampling is not uniform enough and contains selection mechanism (not necessary sample vanishing), there will be bias in the result.